netease-im/camellia/docs/redis-proxy/redis-proxy-en.md

   }
 }
 ```
-it means keys shading in 6 buckets, and bucket.index=4 is read-write-separation and double-write, bucket.index=5 is read-write-separation and double-write/multi-read
+it means keys sharding in 6 buckets, and bucket.index=4 is read-write-separation and double-write, bucket.index=5 is read-write-separation and double-write/multi-read
 ### 7) config from camellia-dashboard
 * application.yml
 ```yaml